Andrea-Fox/peopleCounter/README.md

 ## New release
 The new version allows OTA updates through the Arduino IDE.
+For more information about OTA updates in Arduino, one may look at [this article](https://lastminuteengineers.com/esp32-ota-updates-arduino-ide/)